-Prior to the completion of this offering, we will undertake a corporate reorganization described under the section titled "Corporate reorganization," pursuant to which Orchard Therapeutics Limited will become a wholly owned subsidiary of Orchard Rx Limited, a recently formed holding company with nominal assets and no liabilities, contingencies, or commitments, which will not have conducted any operations prior to this offering other than acquiring the entire issued share capital of Orchard Therapeutics Limited.
-Prior to the completion of this offering, we intend to re-register Orchard Rx Limited as a public limited company and to change our name from Orchard Rx Limited to Orchard Therapeutics plc.
-Prior to the re-registration of Orchard Rx Limited as a public limited company, Orchard Therapeutics Limited will change its name to Orchard Therapeutics (Europe) Limited.
+On October 29, 2018, we completed part of a corporate reorganization, as described under the section titled "Corporate reorganization," pursuant to which Orchard Therapeutics Limited (now known as Orchard Therapeutics (Europe) Limited) became a wholly owned subsidiary of Orchard Therapeutics plc (formerly known as Orchard Rx Limited), a recently formed holding company with nominal assets and no liabilities, contingencies, or commitments, which has not conducted any operations prior to this offering other than acquiring the entire issued share capital of Orchard Therapeutics Limited.
+Orchard Rx Limited was re-registered as a public limited company and changed its name from Orchard Rx Limited to Orchard Therapeutics plc.

-Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Orchard Therapeutics Limited," "Orchard Rx Limited," "Orchard Therapeutics plc," "the company," "we," "us" and "our" refer to (i) Orchard Therapeutics Limited and its wholly owned U.S. subsidiary prior to the completion of our corporate reorganization, (ii) Orchard Rx Limited and its subsidiaries after the completion of our corporate reorganization and (iii) Orchard Therapeutics plc and its subsidiaries after the re-registration of Orchard Rx Limited as a public limited company, which is expected to occur prior to the completion of this offering.
+Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Orchard Therapeutics Limited," "Orchard Rx Limited," "Orchard Therapeutics plc," "the company," "we," "us" and "our" refer to (i) Orchard Therapeutics Limited and its wholly owned U.S. subsidiary prior to the completion of our corporate reorganization, (ii) Orchard Rx Limited and its subsidiaries after the completion of our corporate reorganization and (iii) Orchard Therapeutics plc and its subsidiaries after the re-registration of Orchard Rx Limited as a public limited company.
 See "Corporate reorganization" for more information.